TL;DR

 How to refine

 - Force “use only what I listed”: “Re-read the recipe and remove any ingredient I did not give you, including ‘splash of wine,’ ‘pat of butter,’ or ‘fresh herbs.’
-If a substitution is needed for flavor, name it as a substitution in the substitution table, not silently in the steps.”
+If a substitution is needed for flavor, name it in the substitution table, not silently in the steps.”

 - Realistic prep time: “Add 50% to prep time for a home cook who is also tired and chopping for the first time today.
 If a step says ‘mince garlic,’ that is 90 seconds, not 10.”

-- Parallel-cook the steps: “Re-order so the longest-running item starts first, and faster steps happen during its downtime.
+- Parallel-cook the steps: “Re-order so the longest-running item starts first and faster steps happen during its downtime.
 Rice should be on by step 2, not step 5.”

 - Anchor seasoning to a taste moment: “Replace ‘season to taste’ with one specific moment: ‘after the vegetables soften but before the protein finishes — taste, then decide.’
-Give me one fix if it tastes flat and one fix if it tastes harsh.”
+Give me one fix if it tastes flat and one if it tastes harsh.”

-- Add the recovery line: “End with one sentence on the most common failure for this dish (overcooked protein, mushy vegetables) and what to do at the moment you notice.”
+- Add the recovery line: “End with one sentence on the most common failure for this dish (overcooked protein, mushy vegetables) and what to do the moment you notice.”

 Common mistakes